sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 redirect_uri=http://three.com/login/oauth2/code/google
 ```

-So, the Appsmith backend server seems to be handling the host detection quite well, and yet, when it's run on Google Cloud Run, the host is always `localhost`.
+The Appsmith backend server seems to be handling the host detection quite well, but when it's run on Google Cloud Run, the host is always `localhost`.

 ```console
 > curl -sSi https://appsmith-abcdefghij-uc.a.run.app/oauth2/authorization/google \